jasiekj93/CMakeAndCppUTestSTM32/README.md

-CMake and CppUTest Project
+CMake and CppUTest Project STM32
 ========

-Project template to build wtih CMake and CppUTest.
-The project consists of two libraries and applications:
-    libFoo-Core
-    libFoo-Application
-    Foo
+In progress...